YuukiPS/Handbook/README.md

 application, we are now transitioning to create an offline version that allows users to find id without needing an internet connection.

+**Note: This project is still under development and not ready for production use.
+Some features and code are not fully implemented yet.
+If you want to use this application, you'll need to compile it yourself following the guide provided below.**

 ## Features

 - Search for game items, characters, weapons, and more